-The book value of assets to be disposed of and idle assets was reduced to a recoverable amount and the reduced amount was recognized as an impairment loss under extraordinary losses.
-The said recoverable amount is measured at the net sales value.
-The assets to be disposed of were assessed based on rational selling price estimates and the book value of the idle assets was reduced to the memorandum value.
+The book value of idle assets was reduced to a recoverable amount and the reduced amount was recognized as an impairment loss under extraordinary losses.
+The recoverable amount is measured by net sales value, and the book values has been reduced to the memorandum value.